bitfinity-network/tech-docs-bitfinity-evm/docs/full-node-api/overview.md

 mkdir -p $DATA_DIR && wget -O - $URL | tar -xvzf - -C $DATA_DIR
 ```

-Note: If you skip this step, syncing will start from the first block, requiring a JSON_RPC_URL source with all blocks.
+Note: If you skip this step, syncing will start from the first block, requiring a SYNC_RPC_URL source with all blocks.

 ### 2. Run the Full Node